pentaCoxian/private/README.md

 For Topics in Web Engineering Final.
 This repo is for server side script and files for serving to client.

+## Result
+The final product can be seen here: https://icu-syllabus.com This is hosted in my home server and is proxyed through cloudflare.

+## Files
 The `devpython.py` file is for searching the course offerings, and the `devpython-sub.py` is used for searching the syllabus.
 For each of the scripts, when accessed by a browser, it will return a json object containing the results, along with basic html(was a bit short in time so had to hardcode it in in python).
 The index.js file will send a GET request to that url and upon reciving the json, will display the objects as html elements.

 ## INSTALL